Elderberry or Water Hemlock?

 Water Hemlock Stem and Node

 The Water Hemlock is herbaceous, read not woody.
 It does not have bark.
 It has nodes, which are swellings where leaves attach or used to attach.
 The main stem has vertical groves in it and is hollow.
 It is often streaked with purple, or is splotched with purple.
 It is usually at least purple at the nodes and sometimes young plants can be entirely dusky purple.
 Ocassionally the entire older plant will be purple.
 A stem that is an inch through would be a large water hemlock.
 The plant is hairless.
-When crushed it can have a pleasant liquorish or anise scent.
+When crushed it can have a pleasant liquorish or anise scent, or it can also smell like mouse urine.
 Remember it is deadly and can kill in virtually minutes.
 The toxicity decreases vertically with the roots the most toxic and the seeds the least.
 Taste is not a warning sign in that those who have eaten the roots raw or cooked said they were flavorful and very enjoyable.
 Depending upon the size of the individual, the amount consumed and which parts consumed death will occur in 15 minutes to a little over two hours.
 This is not the hemlock given to Socrates which was a gentle species.
 This species produces severe pain and convulsions, torturing its victim horribly until death.

 Elderberry leaf vains fade or terminate at the tips of the teeth.